Project Based Vouchers (PBV)

 The BHA is governed by a seven member Board of Directors.
 Five members are appointed by Beacon’s Mayor.
 Two members are tenant representatives who are elected by the tenants of Forrestal Heights and Hamilton Fish Plaza.
 Our policies and priorities are established through a five-year/annual plan.
 We receive most of our funding from the U.S. Department of Housing and Urban Development, which has rated us as a High Performer.

-The BHA manages 245 public housing apartments and provides Housing Choice Voucher rental assistance to over 300 families living in our jurisdiction.
+The BHA manages 245 apartments subsidized by Project Based Vouchers and also provides Housing Choice Voucher rental assistance to over 300 families living in our jurisdiction.

 Located on Wolcott Avenue